odino/odino.github.com/source/_posts/2017-02-16-eval-no-more-understanding-the-vm-module-of-nodejs.markdown

 ---
 layout: post
 title: "Eval no more: a journey through NodeJS' VM module, VM2 and Expression Language"
-date: 2017-03-04 05:55
+date: 2017-03-04 21:28
 comments: true
 categories: [nodejs, javascript, vm, eval]
-description: "A safer alternative to implement expression parsers in NodeJS: introducing the VM module."
+description: "A safer alternative to implement expression parsers in NodeJS: let's look at eval, VM and VM2."
 ---

 How many times have you heard of [how evil eval is](https://www.google.ae/search?q=eval&oq=eval&aqs=chrome..69i57j69i60l3j0l2.673j0j7&sourceid=chrome&ie=UTF-8#q=eval+is+evil)?
 What if I told you that there is a safe alternative in the modern, server-side